King Kelly: Death

 In November 1894, Kelly died of pneumonia in Boston.
 He had taken a boat there from New York to appear at the Palace Theatre with the London Gaiety Girls.
 At the start of the final week of his life, an advertisement in Boston read: "Slide, Kelly, Slide.
 Palace Theatre.
 The London Gaiety Girls, Chaperoned by King Kelly, the Famous $10,000 Base Ballist."
 During the week, his name was deleted when he was too ill to appear.
 "He caught a slight cold on the boat from New York, but thought little of it", a writer said upon his death.

 During that week in Boston he stayed in the Plymouth House, owned by Bill Anderson, a fellow Elk.
 Noticing how ill Kelly seemed, Anderson had him rest and called for a doctor.
 The doctor had him taken to his private room in the hospital.
-Kelly's wife and brother were notified and did not arrive in time to see him alive.
+Kelly's wife and brother were notified but did not arrive in time to see him alive.
 Anderson, fellow Elk John Graham and the former secretary of Boston of the Players' League and the American Association, Julian B. Hart, were with him at the end.

 About 7,000 people passed by the open casket.
 At a benefit for widow Agnes "Aggie" [nee Headifen] a week later, some of the songs performed were "The Irish Queen", "Nothing is Too Good for the Irish" and "Poor Mick."